 Making the Transition - Tips to Know Before Moving to a Continuing Care Retirement Community

 ◉ Residents who are interested in moving to a CCRC tend to plan ahead.
-This article will discuss when the best time to consider moving to a CCRC is and tips about what to do if your CCRC of choice has a long wait list.
+This article will discuss when the best time to move into a continuing care retirement community is and tips about what to do if your CCRC of choice has a long wait list.

 CCRC Residents Tend To Plan Ahead